SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 _Note_: Range values defined in the source object have a higher priority than the ones defined in the data point library.
 You can also just override a single value (e.g. yellow range max) by setting it in the source object.
 The other values will then be taken by from the data point library.

-* If the incoming value is inside the yellow range:
+ - If the incoming value is inside the yellow range.

-    * If there is an active alarm of given type for the object:
+ - If there is an active alarm of given type for the object:

 * Set severity to "MINOR"

 * Otherwise

 * Create new "MINOR" alarm with given parameters.

-* If the incoming value is inside the red range:
+ - If the incoming value is inside the red range:

-    * If there is an active alarm of given type for the object:
+ - If there is an active alarm of given type for the object:

 * Set severity to "CRITICAL"

 * Otherwise

 * Create new "CRITICAL" alarm with given parameters.

-* If the measurement is outside of yellow and red range:
+- If the measurement is outside of yellow and red range.

-    * If there is an active alarm of given type for the object:
+- If there is an active alarm of given type for the object.

 * Clear the alarm.

 ** Troubleshooting **

-* Please verify that the alarm was created and not de-duplicated.
+* Please verify that the alarm was created and not duplicated from somewhere.

 * If device is not in [maintenance](/guides/reference/device-management) mode: in this case no new alarm will be created because of suppression policy.